plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 The new setting is on ``Products.CMFPlone.interfaces.controlpanel.INavigationSchema.displayed_types`` and it works the other way around.

-Instead of blacklisting content types it whitelists them, so if you don't want your content type to show there's nothing to do.
+Instead of blacklisting content types it whitelists them, if you don't want your content type to show there's nothing to do.

 typesLinkToFolderContentsInFC
 -----------------------------